DEREK SAYER, PhD, FRSC

 SERVICE (selected)

-Joint managing editor, The Journal of Historical Sociology, 1988-2022.
-I was the founding editor of this journal, which is published quarterly by Wiley (formerly by Blackwell).
-The JHS was offered through traditional institutional subscriptions and electronic consortia to over 2500 libraries worldwide.
-From 2023 it changed its name to Sociology Lens.
+Joint managing editor, Journal of Historical Sociology, 1988-2022.
+I was the founding editor of this journal, which was published quarterly by Wiley (formerly by Blackwell).

 Member of editorial board, Journal of Cultural Analysis and Social Change, 2018 onward.

-External assessor of research grant applications for Social Sciences and Humanities Research Council of Canada.
-I have read many grant applications to SSHRC over the years in both sociology and history.
+External assessor of research grant applications for Social Sciences and Humanities Research Council of Canada in both sociology and history.

 External progress assessor (involving on-site inspection and a substantial report) on $5m SSHRC Major Collaborative Research Initiatives project, 2002.